vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/074/04_Atmanvannabho_duhyate.md

 The subj. of cd are in the first instance the priests, but in d esp. there is a double reading, with the Maruts pissing rain, as the priests “piss” down streams of soma by their ritual activity.

-On péru- see EWA s.v.; ‘swelling’ is based on Lü -- see reff. in EWA.
+On péru- see EWA s.v.; ‘swelling’ is based on Lüders -- see reff. in EWA.